-Note: You are expected to do all assignments, tests, and activities as outlined in order to meet the requirements of this course.
+Note: You are expected to do all assignments, tests, and activities as outlined to meet the requirements of this course.
 If you do not do this, you will not pass the course.

+Daily Tests

-Daily Tests Due Date: Each class from classes 1 through 8.
-Weight: 20%
+Due Date: Each class from classes 1 through 9.